d-halverson/File-Backup-Tools/README.md

 Disclaimer: Be careful!
 Run at your own risk, and only point to folders that you are ok with potentially losing data in if you want to test my project and be safe.

+Known Bugs:
+-If you try to give the root of a hard drive as a source or backup folder, the program will crash.
+Right now the only workaround is to put everything you want into a folder at the top of the drive and then point to that folder in the script.